shihjay2/hieofone-as/readme.md

 		"scope": "openid email offline uma_authorization uma_protection"
 	}

-### Step 10: Patient is notified about the new client and authorizes the client
+### Step 5: Authorize client and retreive refresh token
-HIE of One authorization server will send an email and/or text to the patient that a new resource server is dynamically registered (but not authorized yet).
 As a resource server, make a call to the <code>authorization_endpoint</code>.
-Make sure as a client you declare these 2 scopes - uma_protection (which defines you as a resource server requesting access to serve resources) and offline_access (so that you can obtain a **refresh token** for future calls without needing the patient to repeat consent online.)
+Make sure as a resource server that it declares these 2 scopes - uma_protection (which defines you as a resource server requesting access to serve resources) and offline_access (so that you can obtain a **refresh token** for future calls without needing the patient to repeat consent online.)
 Here is an example call (line breaks below are just for display convenience):

 	GET /authorize?
 	response_type=code